DanHodges/TheologicalDictionary/logos-human-chrstology.md

 # Logos-human Chrstology
-Definition of Logos-human Chrstology coming soon.
+The definition of Logos-human Chrstology is coming soon!